 Renovations have been undertaken to provide improvements in safety, amenity and accessibility.
 This facility accommodates one of Mona Vale Hospital’s most frequently utilised services and offers treatment and training opportunities to a diversity of patients and community groups.

 New Inpatient Drug and Alcohol Rehabilitation Unit

-Construction is underway for the introduction of a 10-bed inpatient drug and alcohol rehabilitation unit.
+Construction has been completed for a new 10-bed inpatient drug and alcohol rehabilitation unit.
 This specialist unit will become an important part of the current and future inpatient medical services available at Mona Vale Hospital.

 Palliative Care Outpatient Unit Expansion

 The expansion of this building has provided additional consultation and therapy rooms.
 The building enjoys ocean views and will soon be joined by the introduction of a dedicated inpatient palliative care unit – the first of its type on the northern beaches.

 New Support Services Building

 Construction is being finalised on a new Support Services Building.
 The new building will accommodate necessary hospital services (including kitchen and laundry services) and is being constructed opposite the Beachside Rehabilitation Unit.